Spring 2025

 Woolf, V: Mrs. Dalloway (Harcourt, 1990)

-Other required readings will be made available in a course reader, including literary works of Shakespeare, Yeats, Thomas, Dylan.. show more
+Other required readings will be made available in a course reader, including literary works of Shakespeare, Yeats, Thomas, Dylan, Blake and Mansfield, as well as th... show more

 Heaney, S.: Beowulf: A New Verse Translation (Bilingual Edition).
 (Norton, 2001)